How to Use Split View in Full Screen with Mac OS

 Split View is a new feature in Mac OS X which allows you to take two apps into full screen together, placing them split side-by-side.
 For example, you could take a Safari window into full screen mode and then split the fullscreen with another app, like Pages.
 Split View sizes the windows automatically for any screen size, so you don’t have to drag them to accommodate the display, and it’s quite easy to use once you learn how to access and use the split screen feature on the Mac.

+This is a great feature for anyone who wants to focus, but researchers, writers, students, and developers will likely find this to be the most useful.
 We’ll cover two ways to enter into Split Screen mode, or Split View, on the Mac.
-Of course you’ll need MacOS X 10.11 (or later) to have access to this feature too.
+Of course you’ll need a modern version of Mac OS to have this feature, anything newer than MacOS X 10.11 (or later) will have access to this screen splitting feature on the Mac.

 Entering Split View with Any Window from Anywhere in Mac OS X